DANS-KNAW/easy-sword2/README.md

     this option by using the `Content-Type: application/octet-stream` header (to indicate that the partial deposit on its own is not a valid zip archive).

 ### States

 A deposit goes through several states.
 A continued deposit that is still open for additions is said to be in `DRAFT` state.
-Once the client closed the deposit by sending `In-Progress: false` it enters `FINALIZING` state (a simple deposit goes straigth to the state).
+Once the client closes the deposit by sending `In-Progress: false` it enters `FINALIZING` state (a simple deposit goes straigth to the state).
 During this state `easy-deposit` assembles the deposit and validates it.
 If the the deposit is valid it transitions to the `SUBMITTED` state, otherwise it is flagged as `INVALID`.

-If git-support is enabled any number of additional states may be defined. `easy-deposit` will always use the state recorded in the latest tag of the form `state=<state-label>`.
-We recommend the states `ARCHIVED` and `REJECTED` to indicate that subsequent processing of the deposit was successful or not.
+After submission the deposit is processed for ingestion in the archive.
+This may include any number of steps, such as virus scans and file normalizations.
+These steps are not performed by `easy-deposit`.

+If the ingest is successful the deposit will change to `ARCHIVED` and the bag directory will be deleted from the upload area.
+Other possible outcomes are the deposit being `REJECTED` (e.g., because it contained a virus) or `FAILED` ingest (an unforseen error).
+In these cases the deposited data is not deleted automatically.

 `POST`-ing to a deposit is only allowed when it is in `DRAFT` state.
 In all other states this will lead to [method not allowed error].

-When state is set to `ARCHIVED` the working directory is cleared and committed to save space.
-Also if commit message of the `ARCHIVED` tag contains a URL it is reported to clients as the archiving URL of the resulting dataset.

 After closing its deposit the client must retrieve the state of the deposit by getting its [SWORD statement].
 Only after establishing that the state has gone to `SUBMITTED` may the client assume that the deposit has been received